 Lexington is a somewhat small city located in the state of Nebraska.
 With a population of 10,075 people and two constituent neighborhoods, Lexington is the 16th largest community in Nebraska.

 When you are in Lexington, you'll notice that it is more blue-collar than most other communities in America.
-60.15% of Lexington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Lexington is a city of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Lexington who work in maintenance occupations (6.95%), sales jobs (6.77%), and office and administrative support (6.40%).
+59.18% of Lexington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Lexington is a city of production and manufacturing workers, sales and office workers, and service providers.
+There are especially a lot of people living in Lexington who work in office and administrative support (7.63%), sales jobs (7.59%), and maintenance occupations (6.35%).

-Lexington is a very ethnically-diverse city.
+Lexington is an extremely ethnically-diverse city.
 The people who call Lexington home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Lexington, accounting for 62.01% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Lexington residents report their race to be White, followed by Black or African-American.
-Lexington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 64.49% of the city’s residents.
-Important ancestries of people in Lexington include Somalian, English, Swedish, and Irish.
+Important ancestries of people in Lexington include Somalian, English, Irish, and Swedish.